liuxingyi/CSB_RNs/README.txt

 The TSV network file obtained from the input STRING database of differential genes is imported into excel and converted into TXT file)

 #GSEGetted<-"GSE28735"
+##The GSE number of the data is set here, and the input number is in the format of gsexxxxx.
+The script will compose the url address based on the input number, visit the FTP server of ncbi, and complete the download of the data
 #GSEplatform<-"GPL6244"
+##GPLxxxxx is the serial number of the chip platform associated with the GEO number.
+The corresponding information in this part will be given in the introduction page of the gse.
+The script package will be given in the config_file/chip_platform file directory
 #sampleCategory<-c(rep(c(1,0),times=45))

 #p_yours<-0.01
 #fc_yours<-1.5
-string_interactions.tsv default node.txt[This file needs to be placed in.. / result/GSExxxxx]
+#string_interactions.tsv default node.txt[This file needs to be placed in.. / result/GSExxxxx]